-Sin is lawlessness (1 John 3:4) and is defined by the Scriptures, not us.
+Sin is defined by the Scriptures as lawlessness (1 John 3:4).
+In order for there to be lawlessness, there has to be a law.
+What law?
+The Father’s. of course!
 Just because you don’t like obeying certain Torah commands, doesn’t mean they are not sin.
 If we choose just certain ones to obey because it’s convenient or it benefits us, then we are being double-minded.
 What does the Bible say about the double-minded?

 I hate the double–minded, but I love your law.
 Psalms 119:113

 He is a double–minded man, unstable in all his ways.
 James 1:8

 Draw near to God, and He will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double–minded.
 James 4:8

 Yeshua himself tells us in Matthew and Luke that He did not do away with the law.
 He came to redeem us from lawlessness and purify us.

 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them (live them out to the fullest).
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
 Matthew 5:17-19

 “But it is easier for heaven and earth to pass away than for one dot of the Law to become void.”
 Luke 16:17